Wah Cantonment

-It was termed as a "Model Education City" by Shaukat Aziz, former Prime Mnister of Pakistan.
-The cantonment headquarters Pakistan Ordinance Factories (POF).
-It is located 30 km northwest of the capital city of Islamabad.
+Wah Cantt is frequently referred to as the "City of Education" due to its highly dense academic infrastructure.
+The city hosts over 120 educational institutions packed into a relatively small area, which fuels the city's exceptionally high literacy rate.
+It was termed as a "Model Education City" by Shaukat Aziz, Prime Minister of Pakistan.
+The city is located on the Potohar Plateau, and is located 30 km northwest of the Islamabad-Rawalpindi Metropolitan Area.

+Its Twin City is the historic Taxila, which is also a UNESCO World Heritage Site.
+Living in Wah Cantt means being within a few minutes' drive away from one of the most important archaeological treasures on earth.
+The revered ancient ruins of the Gandhara Civilization—including Sirkap, Jaulian Buddhist Monastery, Dharmarajika Stupa and Mohra Muradu sit right next door.
+Taxila in the early centuries became a prominent centre of Buddhist scholarship and served as one of the world's most vital ancient crossroads, fusing Persian, Greek, Mauryan, and Central Asian cultures over thousands of years.

 Toponymy

 Previously known as Jalal Sar, Mughal Emperor Jahangir coined the term 'Wah' which translates to 'Wow' (Urdu: واہ).
 In his biography, Tuzk-e-Jahangiri, Mughal Emperor Jahangir recounts while returning from an expedition on 29 April 1607 he visited the natural springs at Mughal Gardens Wah and uttered the words 'Wah' as admiration.
-Subsequently, people begain referring to the area as 'Wah'.
+Subsequently, people began referring to the area as 'Wah'.
 Jahangir wrote the following in Tuzk-e-Jahangiri.On Wednesday the 12th (of 1607) the camp was at Bābā Ḥasan Abdāl.
 One kos (Approx. 3.2 KM) to the east of this station there is a waterfall over which the stream rushes with great force.
 There is no fall like it on the way to Kabul.
 On the road to Kashmir there are two or three like it.
 In the middle of the basin, in which is the source of the stream, Rāja Mān Singh has erected a small building.
 There are many fish in the basin of the length of a quarter guz (Approx. 9 Inches).

 I halted three days at this enchanting place, drinking wine with those who were intimate with me and employing myself in catching fish.
 Until now I had never thrown a sufra net, which is a famous kind of net, and which in Hindi they call bhanwar jāl.
 It is not easy to throw.
-I threw it with my own hand and caught twelve fish, and putting pearls into their noses, let them loose in the water.The word 'Cantonment' (shortened as Cantt) was added in December 1951 when Pakistan's second Prime Minister, Khawaja Nazimuddin, inaugurated the first four workshops of POF.
+I threw it with my own hand and caught twelve fish, and putting pearls into their noses, let them loose in the water.The word 'Cantonment' (often shortened as 'Cantt') was added in December 1951 when Pakistan's Second Prime Minister, Khawaja Nazimuddin, inaugurated four ordnance workshops.